 The T-Motor F7 is a high-quality flight controller with all the features you might expect.
 But what really stands out in this combo is the F55A ESC.
 This is one of the most durable, reliable ESC’s you can buy today.
 I won’t go so far as to say it’s indestructible, but it’s about as close as you can get in this hobby.

 Hobbywing has always made some of the most reliable ESC’s in the FPV market.
 Lately, they’ve started stepping up their FC game as well.
-This stack starts with a BLHeli32 ESC, so you’ll get all the latest features like variable PWM frequency and startup music.
+This stack starts with a 32-bit ESC, so you’ll get all the latest features like variable PWM frequency and startup music.
 The 60-amp rating is far more than most will need, up to about 7″ props.
 It has a 12v regulator to power your video transmitter (whether analog or DJI), including an onboard pit switch, which allows you to switch the vTX off remotely if you want to power it up without interfering with your friends.
 It’s even got a built-in camera switcher, so you can view two different cameras (analog only) such as one forward and one rear or downward facing.

 One drawback of this FC is its compact size.
 It’s designed with both 30mm and 20mm mounting holes.
 The 30mm holes are on break-off tabs.
 This means that the FC is basically 20mm in size, which severely limits the available space on the board.
 As a result, there are small and limited solder pads, and some resources are only available in plugs.
 This approach is confusing since the ESC has only 30mm mounting holes, so if you’re buying the FC and ESC together, you’ll never use the 20mm holes.